SEVEN PLACES TO GO WHEN YOU'RE LOST, BROKE, AND READY FOR ADVENTURE

 You’re at a crossroad in your life.
 Maybe it’s a failed relationship, a crappy job, or just a total “over it” outlook on life.
 You’re ready to go somewhere.
 You’re not rolling in dough, but you need to escape and figure sh*t out.
-All around the world places are filled with affordable adventure, you might just have to look a little harder.
+All around the world places are filled with affordable adventure and are perfect budget travel destinations, you might just have to look a little harder.

 I’ve been there.
 Actually, I feel like I’m always there.
 Not always the whole “lost in life” scenario but definitely the “let’s do something crazy and new and book a trip that may be slightly irresponsible but I’ll have zero regrets”.

 I’m sorry.
 I’m a terrible influence.
 Actually, I’m not that sorry.
 Just don’t tell your parents/spouses/pets I’m the one influencing rash decisions.

 Through the last four years or so (can you believe it’s been that long since I started this blog?!)
 I haven’t figured out that much in life, but one thing I’m getting the hang of is discovering places that are affordable, adventurous, and worth the money.
 Booking a trip is a lot of pressure.
 A girl next to me at a coffee shop just leaned over and asked me to double-check her itinerary on a flight she’s about to book.

 So if you’re ready to hit submit on that plane ticket, but need a little extra push, here it is.
 My six top places to go to find inspiration without regretting the money you spent:

 Road tripping through the old Appalachians and renting beautiful remote cabins nestled into the mountains kind of sounds like a cheesy Nicholas Sparks movie, but it’s actually a Nicholas Sparks movie that can be mixed with Indiana Jones.
 It’s both relaxing, adventurous, romantic, and affordable.